yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/7_Run_Detection_Test.md

-# 7: Run detection test
+# 7: Run Detection Test

 ## What's covered in this section
 - Run the following detection tests to verify Defender’s detection capabilities: